 ‘’Dire” Scottish child poverty forecast must lead to urgent rethink by UK government and more action in Scotland to protect families

-CPAG in Scotland today responded to the publication of new projections of a massive rise in child poverty in Scotland and across the UK, prepared as part of wider UK forecasts by the Institute for Fiscal Studies.
-The forecast predicts nearly 30% of Scotland’s children will be living in poverty by 2020, up from the latest official figure of 21%.
+The Child Poverty Action Group (CPAG) in Scotland today responded to the publication of new projections of a massive rise in child poverty in Scotland and across the UK, prepared as part of wider UK forecasts by the Institute for Fiscal Studies.
+The forecast predicts nearly 30% of Scotland’s children will be living in poverty by 2020, up from the latest official figure of 21% (see note 1 below).

 The Head of CPAG in Scotland, John Dickie, said:

 “UK Ministers must urgently rethink their child poverty strategy and the tax, benefit and jobs policies that not only aren’t working but are creating a child poverty crisis in Scotland and across the rest of the UK.
 The security of our families and the wellbeing of our children need to move to the top of the Coalition government’s list of priorities.”

 Scottish and local government urged to do more to protect families